Select Language

 CRRN for Spatiotemporal Anomaly Detection in Solder Paste Inspection

-Analysis of the Convolutional Recurrent Reconstructive Network (CRRN) for detecting printer defects in PCB manufacturing using SPI data, featuring ST-Attention and CSTM.
+Analysis of the Convolutional Recurrent Reconstructive Network (CRRN) for detecting printer defects in Surface Mount Technology using SPI data.

 smdled.org | PDF Size: 0.9 MB